-The two best warships in the Royal Malaysian Navy’s fleet to date is the Lekiu class which has 2 ships namely KD Lekiu and KD Jebat, both of which is seen here during a naval exercise in 2012 in the Andaman Sea with the US Navy and is escorting the nuclear-powered aircraft carrier USS George Washington.
+The two best warships in the Royal Malaysian Navy’s fleet to date is the Lekiu class which has 2 ships namely KD Lekiu and KD Jebat, both of which are seen here during a naval exercise in 2012 in the Andaman Sea with the US Navy and is escorting the nuclear-powered aircraft carrier USS George Washington.
 Image source: Wikipedia

-The Royal Malaysian Navy’s active and modern naval ship, the UK built Lekiu class on the other hand is slightly smaller compared to Type-055 but still capable of providing a punch in a naval battle.
+The Royal Malaysian Navy’s active and modern naval ship, the UK-built Lekiu class on the other hand is slightly smaller compared to Type-055 but still capable of providing a punch in a naval battle.
 It has a crew of 184 personnel and is able to reach a top speed of 28 knots.
 Its length is 106 meters and runs on 4 diesel engines that can provide an output of 24.5 MW.
 It carried Sea Wolf anti-aircraft missiles and the slow Mach 0.93 Exocet Block II anti-ship missiles.

-Thus with such overwhelming might of the Chinese naval assets and the constraints by the ASEAN countries in expanding their naval capabilities, one has to rely on other superpowers to take the initiatives to control and contain China’s expansion in the region.
+Thus with the such overwhelming might of the Chinese naval assets and the constraints by the ASEAN countries in expanding their naval capabilities, one has to rely on other superpowers to take the initiatives to control and contain China’s expansion in the region.
 In this light, India has taken active initiatives to face off the might of the Chinese Navy.

 No 1 – Challenging China’s Type-055 Destroyer